marshki/rock_paper_scissors/README.rst

 Rock-Paper-Scissors from the CLI
 -----------------------------------
-No-frills implemenation of the classic game for Python 2 & 3.
+No-frills implementation of the classic game for Python 2 & 3.

 Requirements
 ------------